 How to audit

-If you’re enrolled in one or more classes for credit and want to audit only one course, you can submit your request on or after the day you register for the term.
+If you’re enrolled in one or more classes for credit and want to add a course as an auditor, you can submit your request on or after the day you register for the term.
 You’ll need to have an audit authorization signed by each course department and return it to Student Central using our secure contact form.

-If you’re not taking any classes for credit, you can register as an audit-only student on or after the first day of classes.
-You’ll need to complete some paperwork, get a signature by each department for each course you wish to audit, and submit the forms online to Student Central.
+If you’re not taking any classes for credit, you can register as an audit only student during the first week of the term.
+You’ll need to complete some paperwork, get signed authorization from the instructor for each course you wish to audit, and submit the forms online to Student Central using the secure contact form.

-If you are an international student and wish to only audit for a semester, you may be required to meet with an Office of International Services advisor prior to enrolling in any courses.
-You will need to contact OIS to determine if you will need to see an advisor and obtain the necessary OIS authorization on your quick admit form.
+If you are an international student and wish to be audit only and not take any classes for credit/grade, you may be required to meet with an Office of International Services advisor prior to enrolling in any classes.
+Prior to submitting your completed audit forms to us, you will need to contact OIS to determine if you will need to see an advisor and obtain the necessary OIS authorization on your quick admit form.